George Nugent-Temple-Grenville, 1st Marquess of Buckingham: Political career

 Grenville was returned as Member of Parliament for Buckinghamshire at the 1774 general election.
 In the House of Commons he emerged as a sharp critic of the American policy of Lord North.
 In September 1779, he succeeded his uncle as 3rd Earl Temple and moved to the House of Lords.

 The now Lord Temple also took the additional family names Nugent and Temple by Royal Warrant issued on 4 December making the compound family name Nugent-Temple-Grenville.
 In 1782, Temple was appointed Lord Lieutenant of Buckinghamshire and in July 1782, he became a member of the Privy Council and Lord Lieutenant of Ireland in the Ministry of Lord Shelburne.
-He was instrumental in the enactment of the Renunciation Act of 1783, which supplemented the legislative independence granted to Ireland in 1782.
-As Lord Lieutenant of Ireland, and by Royal Warrant, he created the Order of St Patrick in February 1783, with himself as the first Grand Master.
+He was instrumental in the enactment of the Renunciation Act 1783 (23 Geo.
+3. c.
+28), which supplemented the legislative independence granted to Ireland in 1782.
+As Lord Lieutenant of Ireland, and by royal warrant, he created the Order of St Patrick in February 1783, with himself as the first Grand Master.
 He left Ireland in 1783 and again turned his attention to English politics.
-He enjoyed the confidence of King George III, and having opposed Fox's East India Bill, he was authorised by the King to say that "whoever voted for the India Bill was not only not his friend, but would be considered by him as an enemy", a message which ensured the defeat of the Bill.
+He enjoyed the confidence of King George III, and having opposed Fox's East India Bill, he was authorised by the king to say that "whoever voted for the India Bill was not only not his friend, but would be considered by him as an enemy", a message which ensured the defeat of the bill.
 He was appointed a Secretary of State when Pitt the Younger (his father's sister's son) formed his ministry in December 1783, but resigned only three days later.
 This was the shortest cabinet tenure until Michelle Donelan in 2022.

 In December 1784, Lord Temple was created Marquess of Buckingham.
 In November 1787, he was again appointed Lord Lieutenant of Ireland, this time under Pitt, but his second tenure of this office proved less successful than the first.
-Grattan denounced him for extravagance; the Irish Houses of Parliament censured him for refusing to transmit to England an address calling upon the Prince of Wales to assume the regency; and he could only maintain his position by resorting to bribery on a large scale.
+Grattan denounced him for extravagance; the Irish Parliament censured him for refusing to transmit to England an address calling upon the Prince of Wales to assume the regency; and he could only maintain his position by resorting to bribery on a large scale.
 When his father-in-law died in 1788, Buckingham succeeded him as 2nd Earl Nugent.
 However, since he already held a marquessate, he was never known by this title.
 (His wife was, however, created Baroness Nugent in 1800, with special remainder to their second son, Lord George Nugent-Grenville.)
 Having become very unpopular, he resigned his office in September 1789.